Out of Eden Walk: Connecting Humanity

 -

 - Travel Essentials: These include basics such as food, water, lightweight camping equipment and foul-weather gear.
-Paul and Walking Partners travel with pack animals—such as camels, horses or mules—when the terrain demands; these four-legged walking partners are costly, but necessary.
+Paul and Walking Partners travel with pack animals—such as camels, horses or mules—where the terrain demands; these four-legged walking partners are costly but essential.

 Home Base: Our small headquarters in Santa Fe, New Mexico, USA, handles behind-the-scenes support to keep the walk moving.
 The core team manages educational coordination, audience outreach, fundraising, financial management, international communications, and back-end logistical support for Paul and his Walking Partners.Walking Partners: Walking Partners are crucial creative collaborators along the Out of Eden Walk journey.
 They are compass holders; they help design and, often, dictate the routing through their native lands; they act as translators and interpreters; and, most importantly, they bring personal and in-depth cultural perspectives of the peoples and landscapes through which they walk with Paul.
 Walking Partners are paid an above-standard wage for their key roles, and often spend several months on the trail.

 - Travel Essentials: These include basics such as food, water, lightweight camping equipment and foul-weather gear.
-Paul and Walking Partners travel with pack animals—such as camels, horses or mules—when the terrain demands; these four-legged walking partners are costly, but necessary.
+Paul and Walking Partners travel with pack animals—such as camels, horses or mules—where the terrain demands; these four-legged walking partners are costly but essential.

 -